basicsofthebible/basicsofthebible.org/_projects/thebookofjobincolor.md

 title: 'thebookofjobincolor'
 caption: The Book of Job in Color
 description: >
 I read through the book of Job about once a year and find it very difficult to interpret.
 It occurred to me one day that it would be helpful to color the text according to each speaker, so that I could remember who is speaking (since Job is mainly a series of speeches written as poetry), with the hope that this would facilitate understanding and interpreting this complex and amazing book.
-The reader should fully appreciate that my own commentary is itself an oversimplified interpretation—the very thing that I critique of Job and his friends.
 date: 1 Jan 2012
 image:
   path: /assets/img/projects/thebookofjobincolor.png